 The shutdown test called for sub-slab soil vapor sampling of 18 homes located above the plume, and extensive groundwater sampling.
 The data collected from the 4-year test were reviewed by a technical workgroup consisting of representatives from the Virginia Department of Environmental Quality, the City of Fairfax, Fairfax County, the Mantua Community, and U.S. EPA.
 Groundwater data show that the systems’ performance has reached the point of diminishing returns, and further operation of the Mantua system will not perform more effectively than natural attenuation.
-Soil vapor data show that there is no indication that vapor intrusion is posing unacceptable health risks to homes above the plume.
-Based on the test data and recommendation from the workgroup, EPA plans to approve permanent shutdown of the Mantua system.
-EPA has scheduled a presentation on May 29, 2013 at the Mantua Community Association meeting to explain the shut down plan.
+Soil vapor data show that there is no vapor intrusion that would pose unacceptable health risks to homes above the plume.
+EPA presented the findings to the Mantua Community Association meeting on May 29, 2013.
+On August 20, 2013, based on review of the test data and support from the technical workgroup and the community, EPA approved permanent shut down of the Mantua System.

 A large underground petroleum leak from the former Star Enterprise Terminal and now Motiva Enterprises Terminal on Pickett Road was discovered in 1990.
 The leak had resulted in a petroleum-contaminated groundwater plume that extended 2000 ft from Pickett Road to the Mantua community.
 Under EPA's direction, construction of a groundwater remediation system to clean up the petroleum-contaminated groundwater began shortly thereafter and began operation in 1991.
 Subsequently, the system was expanded and modified to its current configuration in 2000 as the final remedy.
 There are two major components of the remediation system, one located inside the Motiva Enterprises Terminal, and the other located in the community side known hereby as the Mantua system.
 The Motiva Terminal is one of four oil distribution terminals located on Pickett Road, Fairfax City, Virginia.
 The terminal has nine two-million-gallon above-ground tanks that supply petroleum to the region at a rate of one million gallons per day.